Komalai/Komalai.github.io/README.md

 Today our first class was of UHV which was conducted by Manjot kaur mam.Firstly in class we have a discussion on our perivious chapter then we discussed our next chapter which is understanding harmony in the family.She taught us about human relationships with others and human brings feelings.the we have a break for 15 min.Then our other class of canva starts at

+# Date :- 26/7/23
+# Indiction program

+last day of induction program first session was conducted by a Homeopathic Practitioner Dr.Kanwalpreet ksur Bhatt . mam was a mediational guider. she taught us that how mediation plays an important and vital role in our human being's life .
+How we gain cosmic energy just by doing meditation.Then bank of baroda told us about some key future of study loan .Then further their ware aome singing and dance performances in which first year students have participated.It contains so much fun.
+## Feedback